tianlinyang/lattice-word-segmentor/README.md

 # lattice-word-segmentor

 Lattice-LSTM for multi-grained Chinese word segmentation.
-Details and Models could be found in the paper Multi-Grained Chinese Word Segmentation.
+Details and Models could be found in the paper Multi-Grained Chinese Word Segmentation with Lattice-LSTM.

 ## Requirements
 Python 3.6